Cameron says ‘heat and and anger’ has come out of UK-EU relationship

 Asked whether a more structured framework for relations with the EU would be beneficial, he said the response to Russia’s invasion of Ukraine has seen “ad hoc arrangements put in place” and “that flexibility really helps”.

+“We’re not suddenly going to reopen free movement or go back into the customs union or any of those things,” he said.

+He said Britain should be “canny and tough” in a review of the Trade and Co-operation Agreement, but declined to lay out a list of “things we’d like to fix”.

-He said the political dispute preventing the US Congress from passing a package of wartime funding for Ukraine and Israel was “frustrating”.
+He said the political dispute preventing the US Congress from passing a package of wartime funding for Ukraine and Israel was “frustrating” and expressed hope

 “The best Christmas present we could give to the Ukrainians is to pass both those packages and if we don’t, we’re giving a Christmas present to Vladimir Putin and we shouldn’t be doing that.”